infinitygp/jellyfin-androidtv/README.md

 Jellyfin Android TV is a Jellyfin client for Android TV, Nvidia Shield, and Amazon Fire TV devices.
 We welcome all contributions and pull requests!
 If you have a larger feature in mind please open an issue so we can discuss the implementation before you start.

+## Why fork?
+To adjust the app to my personal needs.

+List of changes:
+- Modified external player handling so it behaves as before.
+In the official version, exiting the Dune HD player currently results in a "Failed to load video" message.
+- Added a "Play in Dune HD" button.
+I prefer to use the Dune HD player for movies to achieve the best quality, but it lacks the ability to return playback data to the Jellyfin app.
+Because of that, I use another external player with better compatibility for TV shows and anime.

+The builds use a different application ID, so they can be installed alongside the official version.

 ## Translating